Frequently Asked Questions

 Do note, however, that Apple equipment can be set up to emulate Windows.
 The University does not supply this additional software, and this may be an ‘Extra’ cost to you.
 The Service Desk in the Library may be able to give further advice on this.

 How do I collect my software?

 In some cases, software is supplied as a site license for Coventry University staff and students.
-The software packages SPSS and Minitab can be downloaded from the student portal (you will need to log in with your student ID to view this).
+The software packages such as SPSS can be accessed using AppsAnywhere (you will need to log in with your student ID to view this).
 Please remember to follow the instructions carefully.
 Software may need to be downloaded annually in order to get the latest license key.

 In other cases, software may be handed out on CD or DVD at an organised event.
 Licenses will be for an agreed period of time.

 In some cases, specific systems will need to be used, or usernames and passwords issued for an external system.
 Your Course Tutor will advise.